Union Production Careers Start Here

 Information Sessions & Orientation Programs

-Aspiring crew begin their journey through an approved partner organization or enroll directly in FLM PRD 100 through a public offering in partnership with the Los Angeles Community College District (LACCD).
+Aspiring crew begin their journey through an approved pipeline organization or enroll directly in FLM PRD 100 through a public offering in partnership with the Los Angeles Community College District (LACCD).

-Please see upcoming orientation sessions and work directly with the college or pipeline program regarding enrollment and participation requirements.
+View the calendar to register for an upcoming information session or to see when FLM PRD 100 is offered next.
+Please work directly with the college or pipeline program regarding enrollment and participation requirements.

 Registration must be completed through your partner organization or LACCD campus of choice.